 - Screening: Schools may use universal screening or initial evaluation to determine who takes a full assessment.
 Note, however, that in most cases, schools are not obligated to provide gifted and talented assessments, but they do respond to the results.

-- Evaluation: We or another outside provider conduct a formal evaluation (unless the school agrees to do it themselves, which is rare), and scores are compared to specific thresholds or norms.
+- Evaluation: We or another outside provider conducts a formal evaluation (unless the school agrees to do it themselves, which is rare), and scores are compared to specific thresholds or norms.

 - Decisions: A team reviews all data (including observations and work samples) to determine eligibility for the school’s specific programs.
 Also, our psychological testing report recommends activities and opportunities outside of school to help the client express and explore their high intelligence.